top of page

 Sorting the questions!

-After kids send in questions they want The Kid's Trial to try and answer, they'll tell us which questions they like best.
+After kids sent in questions they wanted The Kid's Trial to try and answer, they told us which questions they liked best.

 Sharing the results logo- The Kid's Trial words coming out of a beaker